Coding-MS/Skill-Sphere/README.md

 ## User flow diagram
 The User Flow diagram illustrates the process a user would go through in my application from visting the page to performing a specific action.
-The User flow Diagram is illustrated below
+The User flow Diagram is illustrated below.

+## Description of user flow
 The User would first be at the Home page of Skill Sphere.
 They would then have the option to sign in if they have an existing account.
 Once they have logged in to Skill Sphere they would have authorization to create a post in the Workboard page.
-The user would then submit their post to the workboard and have the option to either
+The user would then submit their post to the workboard and have the option to contact a freelancer for the job.

 ## ERD diagram the structure of the database